Hummingbird Feeder mistakes

 These hummingbird feeding mistakes may seem difficult to remember, but they’ll all become instinct with practice.
 The goal of these tips is to ensure your hummingbirds are healthy and you enjoy your hobby to the fullest.

+Always pay close attention to your hummingbirds.
+You may notice certain behaviors or periods of activity that could change your setup for the better.
 For example, some hummingbird populations are more active during late summer.
 This could mean refilling your feeders more often or even buying another to meet demand.

 Want to keep learning about hummingbirds?
 You’ll enjoy the following posts: